 Install OpenCV

-Enter the following to get a list of available versions that can be installed.
+Input the following command to obtain a list of available versions.

 pip3 install opencv-python==